top of page

 Straight lines

 Maybe not common in nature, we see many straight lines around us as well.
 These are more common in the artificial world, for example, buildings, some roads or road lines, antennas, notebooks, pens/pencils, frames, and more.
-There are also some natural lines that, although they are actually curves, might look like straight lines to us, such as the horizon, tree trunks, etc.
+There are also some natural lines that, although they are curves, might look like straight lines to us, such as the horizon, tree trunks, etc.

 Every compositional element in a frame provides a certain dynamic to the image.
-The straight horizontal lines would be the least dynamic lines of all.
+The straight horizontal lines in photography would be the least dynamic lines of all.
 We use them when we want to communicate serenity, calmness, and quietness.
 This is true because a horizontal line in our brain signifies a stable structure.
 Think for example of a cut tree trunk sitting on the floor.
 This is a straight line.
-This trunk has no possibility of falling down, it is now as stable as possible.
+This trunk has no possibility of falling, it is now as stable as possible.

 Horizontal straight lines, give a sense of serenity and stability.

 On the other hand, vertical lines have a more unstable quality to them.
 In the example above with the tree trunk, think of it again, this time standing up.
 This is a more unstable situation.
-Something might happen to that tree and make it fall down.
+Something might happen to that tree and make it fall.
 We use vertical lines to show a less serene situation where something might happen at any moment and disrupt it.
 They provide our image with a slight sense of uneasiness.

 Vertical straight lines give a slight sense of uneasiness.